y-a-v-a/node-gd/docs/index.md

 #### gd.Image#saveTiff(path[, callback])
 As per libgd 2.2.4, opening TIFF files appears to be fixed, and saving image data as TIFF worked already fine.
 Therefore, `gd.openTiff()` is available again.
 Only available from GD version 2.1.1.

-#### gd.Image#saveFile(path[, callback])
+#### gd.Image#file(path)
 Lets GD decide in which format the image should be stored to disk, based on the supplied file name extension.
 Only available from GD version 2.1.1.
-This is not really asynchronous, since it uses a GD implementation of writing to disk, instead of a node / libuv based one.
+Returns a Promise.

 ### Image properties
 Any instance of `gd.Image()` has a basic set of instance properties accessible as read only values.